How Much Does It Cost to Install Blinds?

 Handyman vs. Big Box Store Installation Services

-The good news is that DIY installation is also possible for basic blinds.
-Most standard blinds come with step-by-step instructions and need just a drill and a level.
-That said, mistakes like uneven mounting or stripped brackets are common.
-If you have more than three or four windows, hiring a pro usually saves time and avoids costly errors.
-A handyman can do in two hours what a first-timer might take all day to finish.
+DIY is possible for basic blinds.
+Most come with instructions and need just a drill and level.
+But uneven mounting and stripped brackets happen.
+For three or four windows and up, hire a pro.
+A handyman finishes in two hours what takes a first-timer all day.

 Tips to Keep Your Installation Costs Low

-Additionally, ask about package pricing if you have six or more windows.
-Many handymen offer a flat rate for whole-home installs, which can save you 20 to 30 percent overall.
-More importantly, check that your handyman has experience with your specific blind brand.
-Hunter Douglas and Graber blinds, for instance, have unique mounting systems that not everyone knows well.
+Have six or more windows?
+Ask about flat-rate pricing for whole-home installs.
+Could save 20 to 30 percent.
+Also check that your handyman knows your blind brand.
+Hunter Douglas and Graber have unique mounting systems not everyone understands.

 The Bottom Line

-Blind installation costs $65 to $125 for one window, with extra windows as low as $8 to $15 each when done in the same visit.
+Blind installation costs $65 to $125 for one window, dropping to $8 to $15 for extras in the same visit.
 Motorized blinds run $100 to $175 per window.
-To get an exact number for your home, get a free estimate from The Toolbox Pro — describe your project online for an instant price.
+For an exact price for your home, get an instant estimate from The Toolbox Pro describe your project online for an immediate quote.

 Need help with this?